MacixOwl/genode/repos/monkey/doc/Protocol.md

 +---------+---------+
 ```

+`read key` and `write key` are the same, and both are composed of the memory node
+id and block id within each memory node, memory node id occupies higher 16 bits, and block id occupies
+remaining 48 bits.

 `read key` and `write key` should be treated as pure bytes, which means no need to convert endian.

 You can ignore `read key` and `write key` if you want to use the page exclusively.

-You can deliver `read key` to clients you'd like to have read-obly access to the page, or a `write key` to clients you'd like to have both read and write access.
+You can deliver `read key` to clients you'd like to have read-only access to the page, or a `write key` to clients you'd like to have both read and write access.

 `data version` is an 8-byte integer used for syncing this block across multiple clients.
 You can ignore it if using the block exclusively.